 AUDIE CORNISH, HOST:

 New York City's Times Square.
 There are lots of lights, flashing signs, tourists and people wearing costumes.
-Spiderman, Batman, Elmo - those characters have come under fire after multiple reports of harassment.
+Spiderman, Batman, Elmo - those characters have come under fire recently after multiple reports of harassment.
 NPR's Sam Sanders has the story.